manybots/manybots-gmail/README.md

 # Gmail Observer

-manybots-gmail is a Manybots Observer that allows you to import your emails from your Gmail accounts, including Google Apps, into your local Manybots.
+manybots_gmail is a Manybots Observer that allows you to import your emails from your Gmail accounts, including Google Apps, into your local Manybots.

 On Manybots, your emails will look like this: john@manybots.com received an email from Super Fan - You guys are awesome.